nikitavoloboev/data/productivity/flow/Rules.md

 - Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
 Use imperative tense.
 - Don't use emojis in commit messages.

+## Dotfiles
+- Comment all my aliases briefly saying what they do.
+Comment all zsh functions.
+Be mindful that I can then search through these functions and aliases later.

 ## Code
 - Comment over my code (be mindful of not repeating things, sometimes code speaks for itself).
 - Uppercase comments for consistency.
 - Write code to be read by other people.
 Prefer to be explicit over implicit.
+- Only add one space after the code for inline comments.
+Don't space them out.

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary like snippet trigger.